vishalchauhan-vgu/holiday_spending/README.md

 🔎 3.
 Pricing Strategy

-The mid-segment is the largest group:
+* The mid-segment is the largest group:\
-Introduce combo offers.
+Introduce combo offers.\
-"Buy More, Save More" schemes.
+* "Buy More, Save More" schemes.
-Bundle pricing strategies.
+* Bundle pricing strategies.

 🔎 4.
 Inventory Planning

-Since most customers spend between $250–$1000:
+Since most customers spend between $250–$1000:\
-Maintain higher stock levels of mid-range products.
+Maintain higher stock levels of mid-range products\.
-Optimize inventory around mid-priced items.
+Optimize inventory around mid-priced items.\

 🔎 5.
 Outlier Analysis

-The value $2050 appears to be an extreme value.
+* The value $2050 appears to be an extreme value.
-A data analyst would investigate:
+* A data analyst would investigate:
-Was it a corporate purchase?
+* Was it a corporate purchase?
-Is it a data entry error?
+* Is it a data entry error?
-Does it belong to a luxury product category?
+* Does it belong to a luxury product category?

 📌 Final Conclusion

 This dataset shows:

-Significant spending variation
+* Significant spending variation
-Clear customer segmentation
+* Clear customer segmentation
-A positively skewed distribution
+* A positively skewed distribution
-Strong opportunity for strategic pricing and segmentation
+* Strong opportunity for strategic pricing and segmentation